IN THE MEGACITIES OF TOKYO

 Temporal and spatial scale

-Adaptation measures will be implemented from 2 to 100 years in the future, for all of Tokyo.
+Adaptations will be implemented from 30 years at the small and medium sized urban river basin in Tokyo.
 The spatial scale for urban storm runoff and inundation analysis is about 10km2.